 The standard curriculum for the Dental Hygiene Degree program is designed for the semester system.
 Prospective students may begin taking prerequisite core courses any semester.
 Once the prerequisite core classes have been completed and students have been competitively admitted into the Dental Hygiene program, the program is six (6) semesters.
-A new cohort of Dental Hygiene students is competitively admitted into the Dental Hygiene program one (1) time per year, which is Summer semester.
-Students must achieve a minimum grade of "C" or higher in each course.
+A new cohort of Dental Hygiene students is competitively admitted into the Dental Hygiene program one (1) time per year, during the summer semester.
 To graduate, degree-seeking students must earn a minimum of 86 semester credit hours.